OCA/stock-logistics-workflow/stock_picking_batch_print_invoices/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module extends the functionality of stock batch pickings and to allows you to print multiple invoices from batches.
+You can configure a type operation for print only *invoices*, *invoices and pickings* or *invoices or pickings*

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.